KirtanJhaveri/GithubExplorerDb/README.md

 ### Connecting the Application to Cassandra

 Ensure the application is configured to connect to Cassandra.
 Update the `application.conf` file with the correct connection details:
-Below is configuration I used, customise to match yours.
+Below is the configuration I used, customise to match yours.
 ```
 cassandra {
   contact-points = ["127.0.0.1"]